sourmash-bio/sourmash/doc/classifying-signatures.md

 * find the best match in the database, based on containment;
 * subtract that match from the query;
 * repeat.
+* when the number of shared hashes between the _remaining_ query and the best match drops below `threshold_bp/scaled` (or is zero), break out of the loop.

 The output below is the CSV output for a fictional metagenome.